IG Sindh asks DIGs to expedite crackdown against criminals

 Those approaching police stations to register their complaints ought to be facilitated, said the Sindh police chief.

-These steps, he said will help improve the process of advance intelligence collection against criminals ultimately enabling police department to counter criminals.
+These steps, he said will help improve the process of advance intelligence collection against criminals ultimately enabling police department to counter criminals.—APP